CDRT/docs/su/su_dg.md

    **5** : Delayed forced reboot (used for firmware, System Update will enforce reboot with dialog displaying count-down timer)

-?>Note: When used with -packagetypes, the resulting set of updates is the intersection of both filters.
+?>When used with -packagetypes, the resulting set of updates is the intersection of both filters.

 **-packagetypes**